Globe

 With the rise of technology, work from home has been a steadily growing trend for many years.
 Remote working has exploded since Spring 2020 with quarantines, workplace closures, and lockdowns due to the COVID-19 pandemic, at least for jobs and industries that do not always require workers to be on-site.
 This abrupt, worldwide shift to remote work has sparked new logistical and structural legal challenges that have warranted many countries to pass teleworking legislation, some of which are summarized in this article.
 New teleworking legislation varies widely across countries.
 While some countries introduced their first teleworking general legal framework, other countries passed more detailed measures.
 This article will only cover permanent teleworking legislation that has entered into effect since the beginning of the pandemic in March 2020.
 Temporary COVID-19 related measures, as well as proposed legislation not yet passed as of the publication of this article will not be addressed.

-UPDATE: Cyprus amended its remote working legislation.
+UPDATE: Peru amended its remote working legislation.
 More details below.

 Angola